Øresund Bridge: Rail transport

 Trains run on the left in Sweden, and on the right in Denmark.
 Initially the switch was made at Malmö Central Station, a terminus at that time.
 After the 2010 inauguration of the Malmö City Tunnel connection, a tunnel was built at Burlöv, north of Malmö, where the two southbound tracks cross over the northbound pair.
 The railway in Malmö thus uses the Danish standard.

+The gradient of the bridge is 1.56%, which is clearly more than what is desired for freight trains, especially on a busy line such as the Øresund Line, where fewer but heavier freight trains are desirable.
+The Danish Litra EG locomotives are 6-axle to cope with pulling heavy freight trains across Øresund and the Great Belt Bridge.
+Other locomotives, such as the BR185, can also haul freight trains, but the wagon weight is limited to 1800 tons.